TranslatorSRI/Babel/README.md

-Babel integrates the specific naming systems used in the Translator, creating equivalent sets across multiple semantic types, and following the conventions established by the biolink model.
-It checks these conventions at runtime by querying the Biolink Model service.
+Babel integrates the specific naming systems used in the Translator, creating equivalent sets across multiple semantic types, and following the conventions established by the [biolink model](https://github.com/biolink/biolink-model).
+It checks these conventions at runtime by querying the [Biolink Model service](https://github.com/TranslatorIIPrototypes/bl_lookup).
 Each semantic type (such as chemical substance) requires specialized processing, but in each case, a JSON-formatted compendium is written to disk.
-This compendium can be used directly, but it can also be served via the NodeNormalization service.
+This compendium can be used directly, but it can also be served via the [Node Normalization service](https://github.com/TranslatorIIPrototypes/NodeNormalization).

 We anticipate that the simple approach taken here will soon be overtaken by more advanced probabilistic procedures, so caution should be taken in building